Olympus TG-5 vs Sony RX100 III

 Travel and landscape photographers will find it useful that the TG-5 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the TG-5 and the RX100 III have been discontinued, but can regularly be found used on eBay.
+Both the TG-5 and the RX100 III have been discontinued, but can regularly be found used on ebay.
 The RX100 III was replaced by the Sony RX100 IV, while the TG-5 was followed by the Olympus TG-6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.
+Further information on the features and operation of the TG-5 and RX100 III can be found, respectively, in the Olympus TG-5 Manual (free pdf) or the online Sony RX100 III Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus TG-5 or the Sony RX100 III – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.